 Physical Composition: The Musicality of Body Movement on Digital Musical Instruments

-Bellona, Jon, Department of Music, University of Virginia
+Bellona, Jon, Music - Graduate School of Arts and Sciences, University of Virginia

 Coffey, Edward, Department of Music, University of Virginia